 Will my residence hall have an extra-long bed?
 Wait to buy sheets until your housing assignment has been made.
-All of NMU's newly renovated residence halls have extra-long twin beds.
+The only residence halls that have regular length twin beds are Halverson and West Halls.

 I'm worried about find a job once I arrive?
 Check out http://www.nmu.edu/careerservices for all the information you need.

 Important Dates to know:

 - First official day of classes- Monday, August 24, 2015

 - Fall Fest (find out about student organizations, activities, and local businesses)- Monday, August 24, 2015